oseparovic/MessageComposerView/README.md

 How it works
 ------------

 MessageComposerView tries to avoid hooking into `UIKeyboardWillShowNotification` and `UIKeyboardDidShowNotification` as I found them to be at times excessive and difficult to properly manipulate, especially when it came to rotation.
 Instead the `UIKeyboardWillShowNotification` notification is used solely to dynamically determine the keyboard animation duration on your device before any animations occur.

-The actual resizing of the views is handled via the `UITextViewTextDidChangeNotification` notification and through the following `UITextViewDelegate` methods:
+The actual resizing of the views is handled via `layoutSubviews` and through the following `UITextViewDelegate` methods:

 * `- (void)textViewDidBeginEditing:(UITextView*)textView`
 * `- (void)textViewDidEndEditing:(UITextView*)textView`